taz77/drupal_google_adwords/README.txt

     Now edit a node that you want to track.
 Find the Google Adwords field and supply the "Converstion label" that Google Adwords gave you when you setup tracking look for "var google_conversion_label = "SOMELONGSTRINGOFSTUFF";"
+8. Once you have created a node with the Adwords tracking code, view the source code of the finished node and locate the tracking code to verify it is there.
+   Make sure you view the page as a user with one of the roles assigned in step 4.
+If you chose only the Anonymous role, make sure to log out before viewing the page.
+9. Once you start getting conversions via the page, verify in Google Adwords that the conversions are showing up in your Adwords reports.
-8. Enjoy better ROI tracking on your PPC campaigns.
+10.Enjoy better ROI tracking on your PPC campaigns.